taichi-dev/taichi/docs/vector.rst

     :parameter shape: (optional, scalar or tuple) shape of the vector field, see :ref:`tensor`
     :parameter offset: (optional, scalar or tuple) see :ref:`offset`

-    For example, this creates a ``5x4`` vector field which has a vector of 3 component on each entry:
+    For example, this creates a ``5x4`` vector field which has a 3 component vector on each entry:
     ::

         # Python-scope